Seagate/cortx-k8s/README.md

 | Name              | Description                                                                                                                  | Default Value |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------- | ------------- |
 | `namespace`       | The Kubernetes namespace that all CORTX-related resources will be deployed into.
+Currently limited to a maximum of 8 characters.
 | `deployment_type` | The type of deployment.
 This determines which Kubernetes resources are created.
 Valid values are `standard` and `data-only`. | `standard`    |

 ### Secret parameters